conradolandia/fontsampler/README.md

 - `pixi run build` - Standard build using spec file
 - `pixi run build-debug` - Build with debug information
-- `pixi run build-simple` - Simple build without spec file
 - `pixi run build-clean` - Clean build (removes previous build artifacts)
 - `pixi run install` - Copy the built binary to `$HOME/.local/bin` (overwrites existing)
 - `pixi run build-install` - Build and install the binary to `$HOME/.local/bin` (overwrites existing)

-### Build Warnings

-You may see warnings about `__glibc`, `__unix`, or `ldd` during the build process.
-These are normal and safe to ignore:
-- They're related to system libraries that will be available on target systems
-- The binary will still work correctly
-- These warnings don't affect the final executable

 ## Output